safespring/web/content/blogg/2022-05-terraform-ansible.md

-Unless otherwise explained, all the examples presuppose that you put the code in a `.tf` in a separate directory and run `plan`, `init`, `apply` and `destroy` from within that directory. `main.tf` is mainly used as a convention for the file name, but you can name it whatever you like as long as it ends in `.tf`
+Unless otherwise explained, all the examples presuppose that you put the code in a `.tf` in a separate directory and run `plan`, `init`, `apply` and `destroy` from within that directory. `main.tf` is mainly used as a convention for the file name, but you can name it whatever you like as long as it ends in `.tf`.

-There is also the official [Terraform documentation][tfdocs]
+There is also the official [Terraform documentation][tfdocs].

 A basic understanding of Ansible playbooks and inventories is also necessary.